 I recommend viewing the explanatory video before perusing the room showcasing over one hundred years of oil equipment.
 Although it wasn’t yet open for the spring season, I’m told the museum’s grounds, featuring 23 replica buildings and oil drilling rigs, is worth the price of admission.

 After the oil lease of 1918, multiple refineries operated throughout the county.
-Today, HF Sinclair Corporation is a major employer in El Dorado.
+Today,

 If you listen closely, you’ll hear the sound of an Aeolian harp’s changing notes as the wind passes over it.